Outreach and Engagement

 Continuing Education Credits & Contact Hours for Professionals

-The IOG's outreach program offers more than 100 presentations each year free to social workers, nurses and other professionals who work with older adults.
+The IOG's offers more than 100 presentations each year free to social workers, nurses and other professionals who work with older adults.
 During the pandemic, these are offered via Zoom and require pre-registration.

 Most programs earn 1-3 CEs or contact hours nursing.
 Topics vary and are always presented by subject-matter experts.
 Recent topics have included: